 - Typically, patients are at the office for a total of 90 minutes.

 - Some patients will begin to feel better within hours of the first infusion.
-Others may not notice any mood improvement until the next day or until a second or even a third infusion is administered.
+Others may not notice any mood improvement until the next day.
+Or until they administer a second or even a third infusion.

 - Most patients will require just 1 or 2 infusions to know if ketamine will help them.
-If a patient has positive results, it’s recommended they have 6 total infusions within the first 2 weeks.
-After that, maintenance infusions may be scheduled to maintain response, usually after 3-5 weeks after completing the initial series of 6.
+If a patient has positive results, they recommend 6 total infusions within the first 2 weeks.
+After that, you can schedule maintenance infusions to maintain response, usually after 3-5 weeks after completing the initial series of 6.

 - The total length of treatment is highly dependent on each individual.

 - A series of 6 infusions may last anywhere from weeks to months, and often a single booster infusion when effects are wearing off can restore response.